 7. Start menu

 If you appreciate the visual refresh and need access to Pinned or All apps, you might like the new Windows 11 Start menu.
-It’s now simpler and less cluttered compared to other Start menus.
-We expect it to evolve slightly going forward.
+It’s now simpler and less cluttered compared to other Start menus, and we expect it to evolve slightly going forward.

 Currently, the menu consists of a search bar at the top (often the quickest way to find apps and files on your PC), Pinned apps in the middle which you can drag to reorder or right-click and pin to the top, a link to All apps, and a Recommended apps area below that.
 If the Recommended section recommends any files or apps you don’t need to see, you can right-click on those icons and choose `Remove from list’.